Small-Business Lending Indicators Dashboard

 Prime Rate 6.75% Unchanged Unchanged

-Source: Federal Reserve H.15 Selected Interest Rates; FRED (Federal Reserve Economic Data).
+Source: Federal Reserve H.15 Selected Interest Rates; Federal Reserve Bank of New York (SOFR).
+FRED Series DPRIME, SOFR, DFEDTARU, DGS10.

 Borrowers evaluating a commercial term loan should note that while benchmarks have stabilized, the all-in cost of borrowing remains elevated relative to pre-2022 norms.
 Most small-business loans price at prime plus a risk premium of 100 to 400 basis points depending on the product, borrower profile, and collateral.